bencbartlett/Overmind/README.md

 ### Can I use Overmind as my bot?
 If you're new to Screeps, I would definitely recommend writing your own AI: most of the fun of the game is programming your own bot and watching your little ant farm run!
 However, I've tried to make the codebase readable and well-documented, so feel free to fork the project or use it as inspiration when writing your AI.

-If you still want to use Overmind on the public server, that's okay too - there are a number of people already doing this.
+If you still want to use Overmind on the public server, that's okay too - [there are a number of people already doing this](http://www.leagueofautomatednations.com/map/shard2/bots).
 But please realize that using a mature AI like this gives you a huge advantage over other new players, so don't go out of your way to ruin someone else's fun.
 In the future, I will be implementing methods for novice players to opt out of excessive aggression by Overmind bots (as long as they don't start a conflict and stay out of its way).

 # Installation

 ### Out of the box
 If you just want to run Overmind without modification, you can copy the compiled `main.js` file attached to the [latest release](https://github.com/bencbartlett/Overmind/releases) into your script.
-Please note that Overmind is not (yet) fully automated; refer to the [Overmind wiki](https://github.com/bencbartlett/Overmind/wiki) for how to run the bot.
+While Overmind is fully automated by default, it can be run with varying levels of autonomy; refer to the [Overmind wiki](https://github.com/bencbartlett/Overmind/wiki) for how to configure and operate the bot.

 ### Compiling from source
 To install the full codebase, download or clone the repository.
 (Please note that while the latest release of Overmind should always be stable, the latest commit may contain unstable features.)
 Navigate to the Overmind root directory and run ```npm install```.
 To compile and deploy the codebase, create a `screeps.json` file from the [example file](https://github.com/bencbartlett/Overmind/blob/master/screeps.example.json), then do one of the following actions: